 To keep your business data safe, ensure the security of your network by investing corporate VPN, that way all of the company data that’s being utilized is appropriately encrypted.

 Develop Appropriate Usage Guidelines for Company Technology

 Educate your employees on the appropriate usage of organizational technology.
-This includes when, where, and how to login to accounts, how to check their connection to ensure if it is reliable and secure, and set a time for not using devices.
+This includes when, where, and how to log in to accounts, how to check their connection to ensure if it is reliable and secure, and setting a time for not using devices.

 Hold Outside Vendors to the Same Standards

 By only working with organizations with proper security and regulatory designations, you can prevent data breaches and ensure that all of the appropriate controls are in place.
 Hiring organizations that hold no designations or function outside of governing bodies is indeed cheaper but would you settle for less if it means losing your customers due to a data breach?
 Of course, you won’t.
 After all, if your vendor makes a mistake—it is your clients who are on the line, not just theirs.

 Regardless of how careful you are about your business data; eventually worst-case scenario happens.
 Establishing a disaster management plan allows you and your organization to feel prepared if the worst were to happen.
 While all of your preparations can help you to prevent data breaches, your risk is not fully mitigated.
 But being prepared allows your team and the whole organization to have a full understanding of their job on how to prevent the breach from growing.

 Test Out your Disaster Management Plan